hfgong/ai_test_drive/game_background_music/README.md

 * Really cool, could you enrich them by adding a left hand staff and a string instrument staff?
 * Could you make them longer, with repeating with some variations

+## Usage

+You can use [this web ABC player](https://abc.rectanglered.com/) to play them.
+See [The ABC Notation Page](https://abcnotation.com/) for details about the notation language.

 ## Acknowledgements